underpig1/octos/docs/about/contributing.md

 vcpkg integrate install
 ```

-Build app:
+Build the app:
 ```
 msbuild Octos.vcxproj /p:Configuration=Debug /p:Platform=x64
 ```

-Then, the executable `Octos.exe` will appear in the `build/Debug/` folder.
+Then, the executable `Octos.exe` will appear in the `build/x64/Debug/` folder.
+You can target either `x64` or `x86` platforms and either `Debug` or `Release` configurations.

 Note that all content from `assets` must be next to the executable in order for it to run properly.
-You shouldn't have to worry about this since all content from `assets` will be copied to `build/Debug/` automatically during `msbuild`.
+You shouldn't have to worry about this since all content from `assets` will be copied to `build/x64/Debug/` automatically during build.

 <hr />